AR banner

 Crew graves (courtesy Dirk Jonckheere-Veterans, Organisation Department of Westkerke)

 Sgt.
 Evan Bertram Te Makahi Robertson.
-Westkerke Churchyard.
-Grave No 2.
-Son of William Alexander Robertson and Sarah Jane Robertson, of Fairlie, Canterbury, New Zealand.
+Westkerke Churchyard, Grave No 2.
+Born on the 19th January 1912 in Fairlie, Canterbury.
+Son of William Alexander and Sarah Jane (née Sherburd) Robertson of Fairlie, Canterbury, New Zealand.

 Sgt.
 Douglas Victor Markall.
 Westkerke Churchyard.
 Grave No 1.
-Son of George Frederick and Amy Markall, of Birmingham, husband of Elfreda Hannah Markall, of Birmingham, England.
+Grave Inscription: “FOR EVER, BELOVED”.
+Born on the 25th March 1920 in Kings Norton, Warwickshire.
+Son of George Frederick and Amy (née Dowers) Markall of Birmingham.
+Husband of Elfreda Hannah (née Smallwood) Markall of Birmingham, England.

-Researched with further information supplied by the Veterans Organisation Department of Westkerke, we would like to thank the Mayor of the Westkerke Mr Depauw, Mayor of Oudenburg Mr. Ignace Dereeper and finally and not least to Dirk Jonckheere who is organising this memorial and coordinating the visit of relatives and dignitaries.
+Researched with further information supplied by the Veterans Organisation Department of Westkerke, we would like to thank the Mayor of the Westkerke Mr Depauw, Mayor of Oudenburg, Mr. Ignace Dereeper and finally and not least to Dirk Jonckheere who is organising this memorial and coordinating the visit of relatives and dignitaries.
 Also thanks to Michel Beckers, Harold Buckley, Ken Spink, Mark Peters.
+Reviewed and updated by Aircrew Remembered with new information (Jul 2025).

 Pages of Outstanding Interest